Valluvan Jeevanandam, MD

 Request an appointment online

-Dr. Jeevanandam is featured in the following videos:
+Dr. Jeevanandam is featured in the following video:

 Read More About Dr. Jeevanandam

 Lawrence Matthews knew from a young age he was meant to work in public service, but then heart failure temporality sidelined those goals.
 After Dr. Jeevanadam performed a life-saving heart transplant on Matthews, he fulfilled his dream by defying skeptics and becoming a firefighter.

 When Betty Gill needed an aortic valve replacement and bypass surgery, she chose Dr. Jeevanandam and the University of Chicago Medicine because it's one of the few centers in the country that specializes in bloodless cardiac surgery.
 Read more about Betty's story.

 Before receiving a left ventricular assist device (LVAD) to treat his heart failure, Ron Lekavich was too weak to climb stairs.
 Dr. Jeevanandam is featured in a video and story about how the LVAD helped this music teacher get back on beat.

 Each year, heart transplant recipients, their families, and physicians and staff celebrate the gift of organ donation at the heart transplant reunion.
 Dr. Jeevanandam is featured in a story about this annual event.

 Due to a complex case of heart failure, Daniel Kusek needed advanced surgery to repair his ailing heart.
 Dr. Jeevanandam combined several procedures into one operation to reconstruct Kusek's heart.